 8. Was the testing conducted in house or by independent accredited UKAS laboratories?

-Why it’s important: Using a UKAS-accredited lab signals that an organisation operates with proven competence, impartiality and adherence to internationally recognised standards.
+Why it’s important: Using an independent laboratory signals that an organisation operates with proven competence, impartiality and adherence to internationally recognised standards.

 12. What are the soiling conditions used for these tests?